About the programme

 What is the school commitment?

-- Signing a school partnership agreement with National Literacy Trust
+- Sign a school partnership agreement with National Literacy Trust

-- Identifying two members of staff (e.g. Literacy Lead and teaching assistant) to participate in online training in the summer term 2021
+- Identify two members of staff (e.g. Literacy Lead or class teacher and teaching assistant) to participate in online training

-- Administering termly reading assessments for children on the programme
+- Administer termly reading assessments for participating children.

-- Completing a post-evaluation online survey and, where possible, participate in focus groups
+- Complete a post-evaluation online survey and, where possible, participate in focus groups

-- Working with around 20 Year 1 children to accelerate their progress in reading
+- Work 1:1 with selected children to accelerate their progress in reading

-- Delivering a parent workshop to build confidence in supporting reading at home
+- Deliver a parent workshop to build confidence in supporting reading at home

-- Leading termly reading for pleasure events, such as author visits, to build a culture of reading for pleasure in your school, supported by the National Literacy Trust
+- Build a culture of reading for pleasure in your school, supported by the National Literacy Trust

-Online training (summer term 2021) will improve staff knowledge and expertise around teaching early reading skills and will provide focused training in how to use the Reading Planet resources, including the online library, to accelerate the reading development of children in Key Stage 1 who are at risk of falling behind.
+Online training will improve staff knowledge and expertise around teaching early reading skills and will provide focused training in how to use the Reading Planet resources, including the online library, to accelerate the reading development of participating children who are at risk of falling behind.

 Rising Stars Reading Planet scheme